shumarb/training/README.md

-# Achievements
+# Training
-This repository contains a summary of my learning, programming practices, and hackathons that I participated in.
+This repository contains a summary of my training, and hackathons that I participated in.

 ## Learning
 ### Courses